-Overall, these data indicate that under certain conditions carbon tetrachloride can induce genotoxic effects in mammalian cells exposed in vitro.
-Although numerous negative studies were seen, there are indications from multiple studies that at high doses, bioactivated carbon tetrachloride is able to cause DNA breaks leading in some cases to chromosome breakage.
+Overall, these data indicate that under certain conditions, carbon tetrachloride can induce genotoxic effects in mammalian cells exposed in vitro.
+Although numerous negative studies were seen, there are indications from multiple studies that at high doses, bioactivated carbon tetrachloride is able to cause DNA breaks leading, in some cases, to chromosome breakage.
 There are also multiple studies indicating that carbon tetrachloride is able to interfere with chromosome segregation resulting in modest levels of chromosome loss and aneuploidy.
-However, since exogenous bioactivation was required in some studies and not others, the observed effects may result from both specific and non-specific mechanisms, some of which may not be operable in vivo.
-The binding studies using radiolabeled carbon tetrachloride have significant weaknesses (for discussion, see the following sections), but provide limited evidence that bioactivated carbon tetrachloride can bind directly to DNA.
-The overall magnitude of the covalent binding appears to be low.
+However, since exogenous bioactivation was required in some studies and not others, the observed effects may result from both specific and non-specific mechanisms.
+The binding studies using radiolabeled carbon tetrachloride (for discussion, see the following sections) provide limited evidence that bioactivated carbon tetrachloride can bind directly to DNA.
 As seen in non-mammalian assay systems, in most cases where genotoxic effects were observed, they occurred concurrently with significant cytotoxicity.